 IMPORTANT: Make sure to replace the “/path/to/key/file.json” string in the above example with the full path to the file on the server, it must be an absolute file path and must be accessible by the web server process that PHP is executed under.
 For security, do not store the file within the site’s own directory hierarchy where it could be downloaded by anyone.

 These should be placed before the following block of code in your

 Warning: If you put the define after this block of code, WP Offload Media will not be able to read its settings early enough to be useful and much weirdness will ensue!

 Alternatively, you can enter the contents of your key file into the form on the Storage Provider page inside WP Offload Media, the first page shown when no keys are defined.
 This will save the credentials to the database, which is less secure than defining them in your

 If you’re running your site on a Google Compute Engine (GCE) instance, you might like to use an IAM Role instead.
-This is even more secure than defining your access keys in
+This is even more secure than defining your access credentials in